-Living in Richmond, you’ve probably seen a person or two walk by with permanent makeup and not even noticed.
+Living in Marysville, you’ve probably seen a person or two walk by with permanent makeup and not even noticed.
 When done well, this subtle beauty enhancement can transform your everyday look, adding color and vitality to your face without the use of foundation.

 A lot of our clients here at The Waxing Pot & Spa come in with tons of questions before their permanent makeup procedure.
 There’s a lot of misconception and rumors swirling out there.
 We’re here to put it to rest.
 Check this guide for EVERYTHING, and we mean EVERYTHING you ever wanted to know about permanent makeup:Book Now Purchase Gift Cards Here Next:

 Is Permanent Makeup Really Permanent?

 Okay, so the name is a bit misleading.
 Nothing is ever truly permanent, after all.
 But considering that our clients see results from their permanent makeup sessions for three to five years tells you that this is absolutely the longest-lasting and most cost-effective beauty treatment you can have.
 What is Permanent Makeup?
 Is it the Same as a Tattoo?

 Yes and no. A tattoo artist uses a needle to deposit ink in the shape of a design on a person’s skin.